Italian Civic League - Founded 1932 Rochester, NY

 Gaeta Society of Monroe County

 Societa Marinai Elenese was founded in June 6, 1911 to help the families from Gaeta Italy who settled in the Rochester, NY area.
 After 75 years of friendship, support, dinners, dances, and the everyday fellowship we take for granted, the Society became the Gaeta Society and continues today.
+Now, after 100 years, we still follow our purpose

 "The Society has the aim of mutual aid to its components... for the collective welfare and protection of its members with such means either moral or material."